Project management software is indispensable to any project manager.

 The software is designed for efficient task management, allowing a project team to focus on core tasks and complete them quickly.

-Wrike also lets you view the status of all your teams’ projects with real-time reports.
+Wrike also lets you view the status of all your virtual teams’ projects with real-time reports.
 So gathering facts and statistics becomes easy.

 Bonus: dig into our comprehensive Wrike review for more details!